holiday cottages Tenby, Wales

 Dog-friendly

 This quaint, ground-floor apartment was part of the old staff living quarters when Celtic Haven was the heart of a busy country estate.
-Now it is a character filled one-bedroom property offering a lovely outlook over part of the golf course and out towards the picturesque Pembrokeshire headland.
+Now it is a character filled one-bedroom property offering a lovely outlook over part of the pitch and putt golf course and out towards the picturesque Pembrokeshire headland.

 1